More

 3. How does FileVault work?

 FileVault works by encrypting the entire contents of your startup disk using XTS-AES-128 encryption.
-Once enabled, FileVault full disk encryption ensures that your data is secure both at rest and during use.
+Once enabled, FileVault disk encryption ensures that your data is secure both at rest and during use.
 When you log in to your Mac, the encrypted file vault is decrypted using your login password or recovery key.
 This process ensures that only authorized users can access the data stored on the disk.
 FileVault management tools also allow administrators to manage encryption settings and recovery keys across multiple devices.

 4. How to check if FileVault disk encryption is enabled?